codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 You can also access the same settings in GitHub by going directly to [https://github.com/apps/codemagic-ci-cd](https://github.com/apps/codemagic-ci-cd) and clicking **Configure**.

-These settings allow you to revisit your repository access settings should you want to share access to additional repositories or revoke access to a previously shared repository.
+These settings allow you to revisit your repository access configuration should you want to share access to additional repositories or revoke access to a previously shared repository.
 In addition, you can disconnect an account by clicking **Uninstall** in the danger zone.

 If you revoke access to previously shared repositories, you will still see all your apps and build history but won't be able to build the apps to which Codemagic no longer has access.
 Such apps will be grayed out and will show up on the Applications page with the **Removed from repository** filter.